AKASH7807/AKASH7807/README.md

 ### 🚀 Projects
 Here are some of my notable projects:
+- [Project 1](https://akash7807.github.io/youtube/) - Brief description of what it does.
-- [Project 1](https://github.com/yourusername/project1) - Brief description of what it does.
+- [Project 2](https://akash7807.github.io/gemini-clone/) - Brief description of what it does.
-- [Project 2](https://github.com/yourusername/project2) - Brief description of what it does.
+- [Project 3](https://akash7807.github.io/burger/) - Brief description of what it does.
-- [Project 3](https://github.com/yourusername/project3) - Brief description of what it does.
+- [Project 4](https://akash7807.github.io/car-shop/) - Brief description of what it does.

 ---